Deniel11/simple-register-login-backend/README.md

 - Line: 92%

 ## Guides
-Before you use this project, you need to set up your environment variables

-Or you can use env file ".env.sample".
+First start:

+> If you want to use other database, then use your db details and delete the mysql part of the docker-compose.yml.

+You need 2 env file:

+".env"

 <details>
 <summary><b>Environment Variables</b></summary>